-4.5.
+4.6.
 Perceivable Criterion Performance

-Figure 4 below gives an overview of how well websites are meeting certain success criteria based on automated testing under the principle of "Perceivable," one of the four pillars of accessibility according to the Web Content Accessibility Guidelines (WCAG) on average.
+Figure 5 below gives an overview of how well websites are meeting success criteria based on automated testing under the principle of "Perceivable," one of the four pillars of accessibility according to the Web Content Accessibility Guidelines (WCAG) on average.
 The "Perceivable" principle emphasizes the need for information and user interface components to be presentable to users in ways they can perceive.

-Figure 4: Perceivable success criteria compliance assessment analysis results overview.
+Figure 5: Perceivable success criteria compliance assessment analysis results overview.

-1. Text Alternatives (Average: 42% Success, 6% Fail, 52% N/A):
+1. Text Alternatives (Average: 10.31% Success, 9.81 % Fail, 79.88 % N/A):

 This success criterion focuses on providing text alternatives for any non-text content.
-The data suggests that 42% of the sites have provided text alternatives for non-text content, while 6% have failed to do so.
-A significant 52% of the criteria were marked as not applicable.
+The data suggests that 10.31% of the sites have provided text alternatives for non-text content, while 9.81 % have failed to do so.
+A significant 79.88% of the criteria were marked as not applicable.
 Figure 5 demonstrates the varied success rates in meeting perceivable success criteria for text alternatives.
+Figure 6 shows the breakdown of the success criteria for text alternatives.

-Figure 5: Text Alternatives success criteria compliance assessment analysis results overview.
+Figure 6: Text Alternatives success criteria compliance assessment analysis results overview.

-2. Adaptable (Average: 30% Success, 2% Fail, 68% N/A):
+2. Adaptable (Average: 21.62 % Success, 4.52% Fail, 73.86 % N/A):

 Being adaptable means that content can be presented in different ways without losing information or structure, such as through assistive technologies.
-Only 30% of the sites successfully met this criterion based on automated testing on average, with a small failure rate of 2%.
-However, a majority, 68%, was rated as not applicable.
-Figure 6 demonstrates the varied success rates in meeting perceivable success criteria for adaptable.
+Only 21.62 % of the sites successfully met this criterion based on automated testing on average, with a small failure rate of 4.52%.
+However, a majority, 73.86 %, was rated as not applicable.
+Figure 7 demonstrates the varied success rates in meeting adaptable success criteria.

-Figure 6: Adaptable success criteria compliance assessment analysis results overview.
+Figure 7: Adaptable success criteria compliance assessment analysis results overview.

-3. Distinguishable (Average: 6% Success, 28% Fail, 66% N/A):
+3. Distinguishable (Average: 45.59 % Success, 33.23 % Fail, 21.19 % N/A):

 This success criterion is crucial for making it easier for users to see and hear content, including separating foreground from background.
-The low success rate of 6% indicates a significant area for improvement, with 28% of sites failing this criterion according to automated testing.
-Figure 7 demonstrates the varied success rates in meeting perceivable success criteria for distinguishable.
+About 45.59 % of the sites successfully met this criterion based on automated testing on average, with a failure rate of 33.23 %.
+However, 21.19 %, was rated as not applicable.
+Figure 8 demonstrates the varied success rates in meeting success criteria for distinguishable.